ruby-syntax-tree/syntax_tree/README.md

 ## Plugins

-You can register additional languages that can flow through the same CLI with Syntax Tree's plugin system.
+You can register additional configuration and additional languages that can flow through the same CLI with Syntax Tree's plugin system.
+When invoking the CLI, you pass through the list of plugins with the `--plugins` options to the commands that accept them.
+They should be a comma-delimited list.
+When the CLI first starts, it will require the files corresponding to those names.

+### Configuration

+To register additional configuration, define a file somewhere in your load path named `syntax_tree/my_plugin` directory.
+Then when invoking the CLI, you will pass `--plugins=my_plugin`.
+That will get required.
+In this way, you can modify Syntax Tree however you would like.
+Some plugins ship with Syntax Tree itself.
+They are:

+* `plugin/single_quotes` - This will change all of your string literals to use single quotes instead of the default double quotes.

+### Languages

 To register a new language, call:

 ```ruby
 SyntaxTree.register_handler(".mylang", MyLanguage)